-If you can’t get a friend to test if they can hear your voice over skype, discord or in game, another good way to test if a mic is actually working is by hearing it yourself.
-You can easily do this with the help of an option called “Listen to this device” in Windows 11 or 10 Microphone properties.
-Detailed instructions are as below.
+If you’re having trouble with your microphone and can’t get a friend to test it for you over Skype, Discord, or in a game, another good way to test if a mic is working is by hearing yourself on the mic.
+You can easily do this with the help of an option called “Listen to this device” in Windows 11 or 10 microphone properties.

-This method should work regardless of whether you are using a HP, Dell, Lenovo or any other laptop, or a desktop PC, as long as it’s running on Windows 11 or Windows 10.
-It should work on most microphones, be it a headset, headphone or a standalone mic, as long as it is properly connected, detected and enabled in Windows.
+This method should work regardless of whether you’re using an HP, Dell, Lenovo, or any other laptop or desktop PC, as long as it’s running on Windows 11 or Windows 10.
+It should work on most microphones, whether it’s a headset, headphone, or standalone mic, as long as it is properly connected, detected, and enabled in Windows.

-Without further ado, here’s how to listen to your own voice from your own microphone to see if your mic is actually working correctly.
+Here are the detailed instructions to listen to your own voice from your own microphone to see if your mic is actually working correctly:

 - In the Sound settings window, click on the Sound Control Panel link under Related Settings on the right.

-- In the sound control panel window, go to Recording tab, and then select your Microphone that is currently in use.
+- In the Sound Control Panel window, go to the Recording tab, and then select your microphone that is currently in use.
 Right-click it and select Properties.

 - Some headsets and headphones may come with built-in mics that you may not be aware of.
 If you have multiple mics enabled when an app or game needs a mic, Windows will simply use the one that was set to be the default device.

 - Now, try to speak into your microphone.
 You should be able to hear your own voice.
-It’s recommended that you do this on a headphone instead of a speaker to avoid echos.
+It’s recommended that you use a headphone instead of a speaker to avoid echoes.

-- When you are satisfied testing with the microphone, disable the “Listen to this device” option so that you don’t hear your own voice all the time.
+- Once you have finished testing, be sure to disable the “Listen to this device” option to avoid hearing your own voice all the time.